ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 Photo courtesy of St. Augustine Fish Camp

-Brought to you by the prolific fish campers Liza and Ben Groshell (of North Beach, Palm Valley, Julington Creek Fish Camp restaurants) St. Augustine Fish Camp just opened in 2020.
+Brought to you by the prolific fish campers Liza and Ben Groshell (of North Beach, Palm Valley, Julington Creek Fish Camp restaurants) St. Augustine Fish Camp opened within the last few years.
 Riberia Street in the Lincolnville section of Florida’s oldest city is becoming a happening place, with its San Sebastian waterfront lending gorgeous views and open-air dining.
 You’ll find the Ice Plant Bar, St. Augustine Distillery, several marinas and a food truck venue in this more peaceful part of town.

 While we love the funky rustic campy vibe of most of Florida’s best known fish camp restaurants, there’s something about modern architecture and everything new as well.
 Clean and bright.

-St. Augustine Fish Camp is open just for dinner at the present time, and the menu features many delicious starters from the simple – Peel & Eat Shrimp – to a little more fancy – Broiled Oysters with Horseradish Bacon Cream.
+St. Augustine Fish Camp’s menu features many delicious starters from the simple – Peel & Eat Shrimp – to a little more fancy – Broiled Oysters with Horseradish Bacon Cream.
 Mains are mostly seafood (Fish Camp!) fried, seared, broiled, grilled.
 You can also choose from fried chicken, steak, and salads.

 Visit St. Augustine Fish Camp’s Facebook and Instagram for specials and events.